yashrajbharti/Pokemon-Type-Weakness-Calculator/readme.md

   <img alt="" src="https://img.shields.io/github/languages/top/yashrajbharti/Pokemon-Weakness-Calculator?color=f0db4f">
 </p>

 This web application calculates the type multipliers for types of Pokemon.
 It takes two Pokemon types as input and provides a list of multipliers based on their strengths and weaknesses.
+Know a Pokémon's **Weak Against Types**

 ## Purpose